Right to Buy Mortgage Advice in Leicester

 – The type of property you are looking to buy.

 To fit the criteria of the Government’s Right to Buy Scheme, you need to have at least been renting from your local authority for at least 3 years (this doesn’t always have to be consecutive).

 When purchasing a property under the Right to Buy Scheme, the property gets valued at full market price with the government discount applied before making any purchases.

-Buy Your Council House Under the Right to Buy Scheme
+Purchase Your Council House in Leicester Under the Right to Buy Scheme

 How does it work?
 Get a quote nowMeet your advisor